coolhango/Eclipse/README.md

 1. After installation, open the app from your Applications folder.
 The app will integrate seamlessly with your macOS interface, placing a dynamic bar near your screen’s notch.

-2. Control your music: Hovering over the notch to reveal the Control Panel.
+2. Control your music or video: Hovering over the notch to reveal the Control Panel.
 You can:
 - Play/Pause your current track. ✋
 - Skip to the next song or go back to the previous one.
 - View your battery percentage directly within the bar for quick status updates. 🔋